What Is Laser Engraving And How Does It Work?

 Laser

-In this case, the laser engraving is performed by means of laser beams, the image is characterized by high accuracy, fast application, and resistance to external influences.
+In this case, the laser engraving is performed using laser beams, the image is characterized by high accuracy, fast application, and resistance to external influences.

 Impact engraving